Electoral district of Maiwar

 It largely replaces areas of the abolished districts of Mount Coot-tha and Indooroopilly, north of the Brisbane River.
 Maiwar consists of the suburbs of Mount Coot-tha, Bardon, Auchenflower, Toowong, Taringa, Indooroopilly, St Lucia and Fig Tree Pocket.

 At its creation, Maiwar was estimated to be a marginal seat for the Liberal National Party with a margin of 3.0%.
-The seat was however won at the 2017 Queensland state election by Michael Berkman of the Australian Greens.
+The seat was won by Michael Berkman of the Queensland Greens in the 2017 Queensland state election.